• FPM Authors Guide

 Artificial intelligence technologies.
 Artificial intelligence (AI), machine learning, and similar technologies including chatbots like ChatGPT (Chat Generative Pre-trained Transformer) have been used in the drafting of scientific manuscripts.
 Authors who choose to use this technology must disclose at the time of manuscript submission their use of AI, the type of AI utilized, and how they used AI.
 In addition, authors must provide correct references in the established literature for all AI-generated statements to ensure both accuracy and appropriate attribution.
 AI technology does not qualify for authorship credit, because it cannot guarantee the veracity of the language generated, but its use must be acknowledged in the manuscript.

 Contact information.
-Include a title page that includes each author's name with the highest academic degree and institutional affiliation, as well as contact information for the author responsible for correspondence about the manuscript.
+Include contact information for the author responsible for correspondence about the manuscript.

 Review and Editing

-Each manuscript goes through multiples, starting with an in-house review, during which the editors evaluate its suitability for FPM.
+Each manuscript goes through multiple review stages, starting with an in-house review, during which the editors evaluate its suitability for FPM.
 Manuscripts that pass this review are then sent out for peer review.
 We may reject a manuscript or ask the authors to revise it after either review stage, but we can formally accept manuscripts for publication only after they have made it through both stages.
-If no revisions are required, the process from submission to acceptance or rejection typically takes five to seven weeks.
+If no major revisions are required, the process from submission to acceptance or rejection typically takes six weeks.

 If your manuscript is accepted, it will then undergo a professional edit.
 Some manuscripts are edited substantially in this stage, and authors may be asked to fill gaps in their presentation at that point.
 Authors are asked to review and approve all substantive changes.
 Edited articles then undergo layout and copyediting/proofing.
 Time from acceptance to publication varies, but you should expect it to take from three months to one year.